adamdhill/nudgeR/README.md

 #Overview

-For some set of behaviors, Y, we can raise the cost of any member of that set.
+Applicable to environments where, for some set of behaviors, *Y*, the costs of behaviors in that set can be predictably increased.